Cross Border Privacy Rules

 APEC-recognized Accountability Agent review an organization’s privacy policies and practices as described in the self-assessment questionnaire.
 Program requirements are designed to provide the minimum standard for consistency across participating Economies.
-As a condition of APEC recognition, Accountability Agents are required to release anonymised case notes and complaint statistics.
+As a condition of APEC recognition, Accountability Agents are required to release anonymized case notes and complaint statistics.
 Complaint handling is an important element of the CBPR System.

-APEC Economies will establish a publicly accessible directory of organizations with Company contact details.
+APEC economies will establish a publicly accessible directory of organizations with Company contact details.

 (4) dispute resolution and enforcement